Olatubosun/rocksdb.docs/PlainTable-Format.md

     |  Type   |            Size             |
     +----+----+----+----+----+----+----+----+

-The first two bits indicate full key (00), prefix (01), or suffix (02).
+The first 2 bits indicate full key (00), prefix (01), or suffix (02).
 The last 6 bits are for size.
 If the size bits are not all 1, it means the size of the key.
 Otherwise, varint32 is written after this byte.
-This varint value + 0x3F (the value of all 1) will be the key size.
+This varint32 value + 0x3F (the value of all 1) will be the key size.
 In this way, shorter keys only need one byte.

-Here are the format for the three cases mentioned:
+Here are the formats for the three cases mentioned:

 (1) Full Key